 |Order Type - Trailing Stop||Yes|

 Besides the MT4 native app available for mobile, Markets.com also offers its own proprietary mobile app as a counterpart to the Web Trader platform, and like MT4 mobile, the Markets.com app is available for Android and iOS devices.

-While the Markets.com mobile experience is respectable, adding alerts, drawing tools, indicators, and a syncing watchlist would be welcome and would help the broker better compete with its multi-asset brokerage competitors.
+While the Markets.com mobile experience is respectable, drawing tools, indicators, and research tools would help Markets.com better compete with other multi-asset brokers.

 Markets.com is a market-maker broker, which means it provides execution in a way that relies on its own ability and willingness to execute your order, compared to agency brokers that rely on third-party market-makers.